fossmentor/fossmentor.org/README.md

 - Download and install OpenShot: https://www.openshot.org/download/
 - Download and install Blender: https://www.blender.org/download/
 - Download or clone repository which includes the license, readme, and OpenShot projects
-- Unzip the video assets: https://drive.google.com/file/d/1pQYwuBnRiUXEczLzDL0Oc0VgpsGPQdTN/view?usp=sharing (Note: the assets folder must be in the same directory as the OpenShot projects)
+- Unzip the video assets: https://drive.google.com/file/d/1pQYwuBnRiUXEczLzDL0Oc0VgpsGPQdTN/view?usp=sharing
+- Note: the assets folder must be in the same directory as the OpenShot (.osp) projects
 - Open the OpenShot projects

 # Files